-- Using SlideShare means you will be able to tap into the large number of SlideShare visitors and raise your own profile.
+- Using it means you will be able to tap into the large number of SlideShare visitors and raise your own profile.

-- Using SlideShare is low cost, since there is both a free account option and the option to go pro.
+- It is low cost since there is both a free account option and the option to go pro.

-- Using SlideShare is easy, since most people are already familiar with PowerPoint and so are able to generate content relatively quickly.
+- It is easy to use since most people are already familiar with PowerPoint and so are able to generate content relatively quickly.